tippi-fifestarr/functions-magic/README.md

 # Block Magic Functions Workshop
 In this workshop, we will build a price forecast to help inform the direction of a trade transaction.
+"Persistence is key, don't give up!" - [BunsDev](https://github.com/BunsDev/)

 ## Getting Started
 - [Install Foundry and Rust](/docs/INSTALL.md)